Why are you changing your fees and charges?

 Removing resit fees supports a wider objective of providing better access to the driver licensing system and increasing overall road safety for everyone.
 However, this policy does not provide the cheapest option for some.

-If you book a re-sit test before 1 October, you will pay for the re-sit test.
+If you booked a re-sit test before 1 October, you would have paid for the re-sit test.

 If you book a re-sit test on or after 1 October, you will not pay for the re-sit test.